roomacarthur/the-tipsy-quiz/README.md

 # Credits

 1. [Brian Design](https://youtu.be/f4fB9Xg2JEY)
-   - Brian's YouTube video for a JS quiz was used as inspiration, and a stepping stone for this application.
-In some cases this video was referred to for a lot of help.
+   - Brian's YouTube video for a JS quiz was used as inspiration and a stepping stone for this application.
+Code used form Brian's video has been credited within comments.
+In some cases this video was referred to for a lot of help so for that I owe a great deal of thanks.
 2. [Shake Hover Effect](https://www.w3schools.com/howto/howto_css_shake_image.asp)
    - W3Schools code for "shake effect" was used.
 3. [SpeechSynthesis](https://codingislove.com/speech-with-javascript/)